axelpale/affineplane/README.md

 Affineplane is very loose on types and requires you to ensure you feed the functions what they minimally expect.
 This has a benefit: you can input objects that have extra properties; only the properties affineplane understands are used.
 For example `{ color: 'ff00ff', x: 2, y: 3 }` is a valid affineplane point2.

-To check validity of an object, each geometry type has `validate` function.
+To check validity of an object, each geometry type has `validate` function, for example [point2.validate](https://axelpale.github.io/affineplane/docs/API.html#affineplanepoint2validate).
 We could have included validity checking into each function but that would have caused excess of checking for this kind of low-level math functions.
 Instead, use `validate` when you need it.

 We might have TypeScript bindings in the future.